dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 However, raising the minimum wage is just a fact of life.
 Fifteen Dollars?
 Hell fucking no that is borderline criminal, negligent, insane or all of the above.
-A suggestion that numbs pain now, but causes significant.
+A suggestion that numbs pain now, but causes significant damage in the long run.
 It's like a questionable doctor giving the high school quarterback with a slipped disc a prescription for oxycontin the night before the big game, sayin "You're fine!
 Take as many of these as you need 'til you feel dizzy and you go out there and win that game, son." and then smackin him on the ass on the way out of the office.
 If that's his doctor's idea of treatment, that guy needs a new one.

 With all due respect to Bernie Sanders as someone who truly cares about issues that are hurting millions of American's out there, the